 Are black tigers real?

-Black tigers, or melanistic tigers, are reported but extremely rare.
+Black tigers are reported but extremely rare.
 Some sightings and photographs suggest the existence of tigers with unusually dark stripes.

 Are snow tigers real?